KeiranGamingTV/web-wheel-of-fortune/README.md

 <br/>

 # 📝 Changelog
+## - **Version 1.0_05.06.2026**
+  - Another major release for the project! 😄
+  - Removed two puzzles due to board overflow errors. _Might be added back later._
+    - Song Title: "PUT A LITTLE LOVE IN YOUR HEART"
+    - What Are You Doing?: "GETTING A SOFT DRINK FROM A VENDING MACHINE"
+  - Changed game to have three rounds and the bonus round!
+    - Added new "Round" transitions.
+    - Added new buttons.
+    - Introduced total winnings and round winnings.
+    - Added leaderboard after every round.
+    - Fixed UI and code bugs that came with all of this.
+  - More to come, including new UI effects, sound effects, animations!

 ## - 🔨 **Version 1.0_04.28.2026_3**
   - Bug fix build
     - Website overall was being iffy, so replaced all uploaded code with my local code that I know works.